 General Overview

-The air handling plant (AHP) takes input energy (e.g., electricity, heated or chilled water) and conditions the air to meet required indoor environmental conditions (e.g., temperature, humidity, fresh air).
-The AHP may be made up of different types of air handling units (AHUs) at the system level (e.g., rooftop unit, fan coil unit, constant speed unit) which will be discussed at the system level descriptions.
+The air handling plant (AHP) uses input energy (e.g., electricity, heated water, or chilled water) to condition the air and maintain required indoor environmental conditions such as temperature, humidity, and fresh air supply.
+The AHP may consist of various types of air handling units (AHUs) at the system level, including rooftop units, fan coil units, and constant-speed units, which will be discussed in the system-level descriptions.
 For a more detailed overview of various system configurations for this plant, please refer to the ASHRAE HVAC Systems and Equipment Handbook (2020), Section 4 – Air Handling and Distribution.

 The systems and components that make up the air handling plant are listed and described further in Table 1 below.
 It should be noted that for a given AHP, there may be a mix of air handling systems installed (e.g., constant-speed, constant-volume, variable air volume) and configurations (e.g., split heat pump, rooftop unit).